 Wednesday, April 9th, Student Center Atrium, 6:00-9:00pm

 Join us for "Take Back The Night", an event dedicated to raising awareness for sexual violence in all of its forms including sexual assault, sexual abuse, dating violence and domestic violence.
-This powerful and empowering event will feature a campus march, an opportunity to "Walk a Mile in Her Shoes", survivor speak outs, live music, spoken word and guest speakers.
+This powerful and empowering event will feature a Take Back the Night campus march, survivor speak outs, live music, spoken word and guest speakers.
 Refreshments will be provided.

 Contact Suzanne Dooley with any questions: 815-921-4286